darfink/Ainomis/README.md

 # Ainomis

 This is an aspiring implementation of a Pokémon game.
 It is developed using MonoGame/FNA in C#, allowing it to be cross-platform.

 ## Platforms

-Adding additional platforms is a breeze, but this is enough at the moment.
+Adding additional platforms is a breeze, but these are supported at the
+moment:

 - macOS
 - iOS